 Assists accounting majors with a high GPA and a high ACT score.

-This fund is for students pursuing rigorous, independent scholarship during the academic year mentored by a faculty member.
+Established by Dr. Feryal Alayont to honor the memory of her father, Ramazan Alayont, the fund is for students pursuing rigorous, independent scholarship mentored by a faculty member.

 Benefits students in any discipline of the fine arts.